General Statement of Job

 made to enable individuals with disabilities to perform the

-regularly required to sit; use hands to finger, handle, feel or use
+employee is regularly required to sit; use hands to finger, handle,

-to stoop, kneel, or crouch.
+and arms; and stoop or kneel.
 The employee must occasionally lift

-this job include close perception, distance vision, color vision,
+this job includes close vision, distance vision, color vision,

 peripheral vision, depth perception, and ability to adjust focus.